-Electricity

-Repair category:

-Notes: No significant defects evident.
+Electricity Repair category: 2 Notes: The consumer unit is of an older type.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/SELECT registered contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.